Madame Clairevoyant: Horoscopes for the Week of June 11

 Sagittarius

-You might feel disconnected from the world this week, like you’re floating mid-air, alone.
+You might feel disconnected from the world this week, like you’re floating in mid-air, alone.
 This doesn’t have to feel bad, or even lonely — sometimes there’s purpose here, sometimes there’s a courage stronger even than your body.
 Still, this week, remember to look to the connections.
 Remember the way your fate is tied up with others.
 There’s a vulnerability that comes with this kind of connection, a feeling of losing control.
 The task this week is to accept the vulnerability, to let it breathe somewhere quiet inside you.

 Capricorn